-The use of LADD, STING Activator or B-select product candidates as potential cancer treatments, even if approved, may not become broadly accepted by physicians, patients, hospitals, cancer treatment centers and others in the medical community.
+The use of STING Activator, B-select or LADD product candidates as potential cancer treatments, even if approved, may not become broadly accepted by physicians, patients, hospitals, cancer treatment centers and others in the medical community.
 For example, certain of the product candidates that we are developing target a cell surface marker that may be present on non-cancerous cells as well as cancer cells.
 It is possible that our product candidates may kill these non-cancerous cells, which may result in unacceptable side effects, including death.
 Additional factors will influence whether our product candidates are accepted in the market, including:

-- the clinical indications for which our product candidates are approved; - physicians, hospitals, cancer treatment centers and patients considering our product candidates as a safe and effective treatment; - the potential and perceived advantages of our product candidates over alternative treatments; - the prevalence and severity of any side effects;

-- side effects or results reported for competing products or product candidates that are perceived to have similarities to ours, such as competing listeria-based vaccines or other more general approaches to immuno-oncology; - product labeling or product insert requirements of the FDA or other regulatory authorities, including limitations or warnings; - the timing of market introduction of our product candidates as well as competitive products; - the cost of treatment in relation to alternative treatments; - the availability of adequate coverage, reimbursement and pricing by third-party payors and government authorities; - the willingness of patients to pay out-of-pocket in the absence of coverage by third-party payors and government authorities; - adverse publicity or ethical or social controversies related to the use of our technologies or similar technologies; - relative convenience and ease of administration, including as compared to alternative treatments and competitive therapies; and - the effectiveness of our sales and marketing efforts.
+- the clinical indications for which our product candidates are approved; - physicians, hospitals, cancer treatment centers and patients considering our product candidates as a safe and effective treatment; - the potential and perceived advantages of our product candidates over alternative treatments; - the prevalence and severity of any side effects; - side effects or results reported for competing products or product candidates that are perceived to have similarities to ours; - product labeling or product insert requirements of the FDA or other regulatory authorities, including limitations or warnings; - the timing of market introduction of our product candidates as well as competitive products; - the cost of treatment in relation to alternative treatments; - the availability of adequate coverage, reimbursement and pricing by third-party payors and government authorities; - the willingness of patients to pay out-of-pocket in the absence of coverage by third-party payors and government authorities; - adverse publicity or ethical or social controversies related to the use of our technologies or similar technologies; - · relative convenience and ease of administration, including as compared to alternative treatments and competitive therapies; and - the effectiveness of our sales and marketing efforts.